This post may contain affiliate links. Read my disclosure policy.

 Five Spice Roasted Chicken Legs

-An easy weeknight dish, the chicken is marinated in soy sauce, ginger, shallots, garlic and Chinese five-spice then roasted in the oven.
+Such an easy weeknight dish too.
+These roasted chicken legs are marinated in soy sauce, ginger, shallots, garlic and Chinese five-spice, then baked in the oven.
 Serve this with jasmine rice or brown fried rice and a vegetable for a complete meal.

 I chose to use whole legs with thighs and drumsticks attached as opposed to using a whole chicken, because I find it easier to serve and I love dark meat, but you can make this with a whole chicken, thighs, legs, breasts… whatever you prefer!
 The sodium is hard to calculate because half of the marinade gets tossed so keep that in mind.

 Oven roasted chicken legs take on exotic Asian flavors by the addition of a little Chinese five-spice.

 Yield: 6 servings

 - 3 lbs 6 chicken legs (thighs and legs attached), fat trimmed

 - 6 cloves of garlic